 - Fast cash

 - Full refund

 These words and phrases are just some of many that you should be cautious about using in your cold emails.

 Always Add Value

 What’s in it for me?
-This is the first thought that goes through your prospects’ minds when considering opening your cold email.
+When considering opening your cold email, this is the first thought that goes through your prospects’ minds.
 Your subject line and the content within your email need to communicate value to your prospects.

 If your cold email doesn’t immediately provide some form of value to the recipient, it’s unlikely to be opened.
 Make sure that your cold email offers valuable resources to help remedy their pain points and problems.

 Ensure that these resources are particular to the needs of your prospects.
-Even if they don’t open your email, you still leave a good impression.
+You still leave a good impression even if they don’t open your email.
 You’re showing them that you care about their concerns.
 This consumer-centric approach builds trust and confidence.